Country(ies): Jordan

 None

-After breakfast in the camp, we embark on a jeep safari through the vast sands and beneath the towering 'jebels' of Wadi Rum.
-Along the way, we stop to ascend sand dunes and observe the unique rock formations, including a breathtaking rock bridge.
+After breakfast at the camp, we'll take a jeep safari through the sands and beneath the towering 'jebels' of Wadi Rum.
+We'll stop to climb sand dunes and see incredible rock formations, including a spectacular rock bridge.

-We will also partake in some traditional activities inspired by Bedouin customs, including walking alongside a local shepherd and his flock of sheep and goats to a Bedouin tent.
+We'll also enjoy some traditional Bedouin activities, starting with a walk alongside a local shepherd with his sheep and goats to a Bedouin tent.

-You have the opportunity to enjoy a stunning and atmospheric introduction to Petra this evening with the Petra by Night tour.
-This involves walking through the Siq to the Treasury, with the entire path illuminated by the soft glow of hundreds of candles.
+For a spectacular and atmospheric introduction to Petra, you have the option of taking the Petra by Night tour this evening.
+You'll walk through the Siq to the Treasury, with the entire path beautifully lit by hundreds of candles.

 OVERNIGHT: